United States Postal Inspection Service: Jurisdiction and activities

-USPS Forensic Laboratory
+Ted Kaczynski, 1978-1996

+From 1978 to 1996, Ted Kaczynski, known as the Unabomber, mailed or placed 16 explosive devices, killing three and injuring 26 others.
+The nine mailed bombs were sent to university professors and airline and advertising executives.
+Kaczynski's first two bombs were investigated by Postal Inspectors, with the FBI getting involved after he targeted an American Airlines flight in 1979.
+Chemist Jim Upton from the Inspection Service Crime Lab was the first person to tie the devices to a single bomb maker.
+Postal Inspectors, FBI and ATF agents created the UNABOM Task Force, a combination of the words "university" and "airline bomber".
+The first federal agent to interview Kaczynski was Postal Inspector Paul Wilhelmus.

+National Forensic Laboratory, 1940-present

 The U.S. Postal Inspection Service first established a crime lab in 1940.
-Today, the main USPS Forensic Laboratory is located in Dulles, Virginia in a two-story, 44,000-square-foot facility.
+Today, the National Forensic Laboratory is located in Dulles, Virginia in a two-story, 44,000-square-foot facility.
 The lab is staffed by forensic scientists and technical experts and consists of four units: the Questioned Documents Unit, the Fingerprint Unit, the Physical Sciences Unit, and the Digital Evidence Unit.
 The laboratory is overseen by a laboratory director, and each of the four units is overseen by an assistant laboratory director.
 There are also four satellite offices, located in New York, Chicago, Memphis, and San Francisco.
-In 2012, the entire U.S. Postal Inspection Service laboratory system had 65 employees (58 scientific staff and seven administrative staff), mostly based in the main Dulles lab.

 Police force

-In addition to maintaining a staff of postal inspectors, the Postal Inspection Service has a uniformed force of Postal Police Officers who provide security service at major postal facilities throughout the United States, conduct perimeter security, escort high-value mail shipments, and perform other essential security functions.
-As of 2018 there were approximately 500 postal police officers.
-As of 2022 that number has been reduced to less than 400 nationwide.
+Postal police officers are the uniformed division of the Postal Inspection Service.
+They are stationed at major postal facilities throughout the United States.
+In connection with property owned, occupied, or controlled by the Postal Service, postal police officers enforce Postal Service regulations and applicable federal laws for the protection of persons and property, consistent with statutory and regulatory authority, and ensures safety and security of personnel, customers, property, mail, and mail-in-transit.

 USPIS Academy

-The Postal Inspection Service maintains a law enforcement academy (the Career Development Unit) based in Potomac, Maryland.
-It is a federally accredited law enforcement academy by the Federal Law Enforcement Training Accreditation.
+The Postal Inspection Service maintains an in-residence law enforcement academy located at the W.F.
+Bolger Center for Leadership Development based in Potomac, Maryland.
+It is a federally accredited law enforcement academy by the Federal Law Enforcement Training Accreditation (FLETA), and is administered by the Career Development Unit (CDU) of the U.S. Postal Inspection Service.

-Killed officers

-Fourteen US postal inspectors and postal police officers have died in the line of duty.

-Their names have been etched on the National Law Enforcement Officers Memorial wall and to a Postal Inspection Service plaque at the agency's national headquarters, both located in Washington, D.C.

-List of killed officers

-The list below details the officer's name and rank, date of death (known as "end of watch") and the cause of death.